L.V. Yates Hiking Trail – Phoenix Mountain

-In the Phoenix Mountain Preserve, at the 40th Street trailhead, is where you will find the L.V.
-Yates trail.
+The L.V.
+Yates hiking trail is in the Phoenix Mountain Preserve, at the 40th Street trailhead.
 This 3 mile hike that ends along the Two Bit Peak, is a surprisingly good little hiking adventure, with a little bit of scrambling and a great view.

 At times, the trail will become narrow, just allowing one hiker at a time and other times will be wider.